RCoeurjoly/Brain-friendly-language-materials/README.md

 * Create the scripts to download the corpora.
 ··* Torify them to protect the users.
 * Add links to inspiring projects.
+* Maybe separate the language materials from the corpus analysis?
+** Possible name for corpus: Metatron